AugustusClient/Augustus-Wiki/src/content/docs/combat/killaura.md

 ### NoRotation

 Disabled rotation.
 Super detectable and obvious, will autoban on every anticheat with hitbox check, 99% of anticheats have them.
 ENABLE.

+## Clicking

+Basicly attacking.
+Autoblocks, perfecthit, cps settings, reduction, 1.9+ timings etc.

+### ClickSettings

+Describes how many clicks per second killaura can achive.

+* This section is to be added in future.

+### Interactions

+You can find there packet based interactions of attacking/blocking.

+#### AttackMode

+How killaura will attack

+> Legit: Will invoke clickMouse() function in minecraft code.

+> Packet: Instead of asking minecraft to attack, sends packet C02PacketUseEntity with action ATTACK and entity your target.

+> Multi: Will attack multiple entities in one tick.
+Switch killaura is way less undetected.
+This won't work on 90% of anticheats.
+Not worth to use anyway, switch killaura is almost the same.

+#### BlockMode

+This is the autoblock.
+Will significantly reduce incoming damage as you were blocking.
+Very important aspect of killaura.

+None is simply no autoblock, Constant/2 is always blocking, Pre/Post are timings for when to block, UnblockOnHit/2 will "unblock on hit", Legit is legit autoblock (similiar effect as spamming both mouse buttons), and rest can't really be described.

+* Killaura for blocking will work as you would just hold sword.
+This makes Noslow part of autoblock, without properly configured noslow autoblock may ban, slow you down.

+#### SmartAutoblock

+Unpredictable option for autoblock that makes it sometimes block sometimes not depending on situation.

+#### InteractAutoblock

+Normally autoblock for blocking/using item sends C08PacketPlayerBlockPlacement.
+This option replaces this packet send action with actual interaction.
+If player looks at chest it will interact with chest.
+Recommended for anticheats that simulate game.

+#### OnlyRightClickBlock

+Will autoblock only if player is holding right mouse button.

+#### OnlyWhileSwingInProgess

+Will autoblock only if player's item swing animation hasn't finished yet.

+#### OnlyWhileHurt

+Will autoblock only if player's hurttime (10 everytime you receive damage) is above 0 (you can receive damage now).